Best IT Workflow Automation Tools for Operations Teams February 2026

 What is Workflow Automation

-Workflow automation uses software to execute repetitive IT tasks without manual input.
-Instead of having IT staff route tickets, approve access requests, or update systems, automation tools handle these activities through predefined rules and triggers.
+Workflow automation uses software to automate tasks by executing repetitive IT work without manual input.
+Instead of having IT staff route tickets, approve access requests, or update systems, automation tools handle these activities using predefined rules and triggers.

 For IT operations teams, this optimizes how you manage employee requests, incident response, and day-to-day operational processes.
 When someone requests software access or reports an issue, automation can categorize the ticket, assign it to the right person, gather necessary approvals, and fulfill simple requests without any human involvement.